JeffHing/angular-cabinet/README.md

 <div drawer-contents></div>
 ```
 A drawer id can be assigned to the directive to associate it with a
-drawerTrigger directive.
+specific drawerTrigger directive.
 The drawer id can be any string or number.
 A
 number is automatically converted to a string.

 ```html